Stochastic wave-current interaction in thermal shallow water dynamics

 \section{Introduction}

-Weather forecasting, climate change prediction and global ocean circulation all face the fundamental challenge of creating appropriate models of measurement error and uncertainty due to unresolved scales, unknown physical phenomena and incompleteness of observed data.
-We tackle this issue in observational science by applying new methods in stochastic data driven modelling, which predict both future measurements and their uncertainty, based on analysing the available data for the problem at hand.
+Weather forecasting, climate change prediction and global ocean circulation all face the same fundamental challenge to create models which incorporate the effects of measurement error and uncertainty due to unresolved scales, unknown physical phenomena and incompleteness of observed data.
+We tackle this issue of modelling effects of unknown causes in observational science by applying new methods in stochastic data-driven modelling which are designed to predict both future measurements and their uncertainty, based on analysing the available data for the problem at hand.

 For example, a common approach for modelling and simulating climate and weather is based on \textit{stochastic parametrisation}.
 For recent reviews of stochastic parametrisation in geophysical fluid dynamics (GFD), see, e.g. \cite{berner2012systematic, berner2017stochastic, gottwald2016stochastic}.
 The fundamental conclusions of \cite{berner2012systematic} are twofold: \begin{quote} \textit{A posteriori} addition of stochasticity to an already tuned model is simply not viable.